ChrisWiegman/chriswiegman.com/content/posts/2014-08-13-what-does-http-mean.md

 While these have various uses for the most part, particularly in an application like <a title="WordPress.org" href="http://wordpress.org" target="_blank" rel="noopener noreferrer">WordPress</a> it is the GET and POST methods we use the most.

 GET is how information is retrieved*.
 We put in a url and we _get_ data back.
-On the other hand POST is how we send&nbsp;or _post&nbsp;_data back to the server.
+On the other hand POST is how we send or _post _data back to the server.
 When you log into WordPress or another site your login information is, most likely, sent as a POST request back to the server.

 ## What does this actually mean to me?

 So that’s a lot of technical talk what it really means is that when you put _http_ into a website address what you’re doing is telling the browser that you’re going to communicate with a server using the HTTP protocol.
 Today it’s expected.
 A few years ago there were other ways to communicate in the browser such as _<a title="the gopher protocol on Wikipedia" href="http://en.wikipedia.org/wiki/Gopher_(protocol)" target="_blank" rel="noopener noreferrer">gopher</a>_, _ftp_ and others.
-Perhaps one day we’ll have an alternative to HTTP and have to pay more attention to it again, perhaps not.&nbsp;In the meantime, whenever you see HTTP know that you’re telling the server you want a webpage or something related to a webpage that will be transferred in such a way that both your browser and the site you want to get can communicate effectively.
+Perhaps one day we’ll have an alternative to HTTP and have to pay more attention to it again, perhaps not.
+In the meantime, whenever you see HTTP know that you’re telling the server you want a webpage or something related to a webpage that will be transferred in such a way that both your browser and the site you want to get can communicate effectively.

 _*Note: information can be sent via GET but it is not the standard.
 Developers should always use POST to send information to a server._